Amotz Asa-El

 Amotz Asa-El (אמוץ עשהאל) is an Israeli author and journalist.

 He is the senior commentator and former executive editor of The Jerusalem Post, and a fellow at the Hartman Institute.

+His latest English book is THE JEWISH MARCH OF FOLLY: The Dramatic Events, Fateful Results, and Unlearned Lessons of Ancient Israel's Political Suicide.

 Career

 Prior to joining the Post, Asa-El was a foreign correspondent for the San Francisco Chronicle and foreign editor of the Hebrew-language financial daily Telegraph.

 Having joined The Jerusalem Post as its business editor in 1995, Asa-El was later The Posts News Editor and editor-in-chief of its overseas edition, the International Jerusalem Post, before serving as The Jerusalem Posts executive editor.
 In these positions, Asa-El led The Posts editorial line that blended economic conservatism, diplomatic pragmatism, political reform and cultural pluralism.
 As executive editor, overseeing the work of 100 writers, editors, copyeditors, designers and photographers, Asa-El directed the redesign of the daily Jerusalem Post, the remodeling of its weekend magazines and supplements, and the creation of an opinion desk, after having previously created a business desk and reinvented The International Jerusalem Post as an independent news weekly.

 Asa-El is the only senior editor in The Jerusalem Posts history who has never held a non-Israeli passport.

 From 2006 to 2008 Asa-El led the launch of McGraw/Hill's Hebrew edition of BusinessWeek, and in 2010 he founded the Shalom Hartman Institute's Hebrew-language journal of thought Dorsheni.

-A senior editor of the Jerusalem Report, a Middle East English-language newsmagazine, Asa-El has been for the past 20 years a frequent commentator of Middle Eastern affairs on outlets like Reuters, BBC, CNN, SKY, Voice of America, France24 and Israeli TV.
+An editor of the Jerusalem Report, a Middle East English-language newsmagazine, Asa-El has been for the past 20 years a commentator on Middle Eastern affairs for outlets like Reuters, BBC, CNN, SKY, Voice of America, France24 and Israeli TV.